 Add Gas Stabilizer

-The valves as you know open and close to allow gas in and exhaust gases out.
-When the engine comes to a rest after shutting down, it’s common for a valve to remain open.
+As you know, the valves open and close to allow gas in and exhaust gases out.
+When the engine comes to rest after shutting down, it’s common for a valve to remain open.

-This isn’t an issue in the short term, but over the longer term (and especially as we’re storing outside) corrosion can enter the cylinder through the open valve.
+This isn’t an issue in the short term, but over the longer term (and especially as we’re storing outside), moisture can enter the cylinder through the open valve.

 Follow the steps below:

-- Add capful of engine oil to cylinder
+Add – Add a capful of engine oil to the cylinder

-- Place non metallic blunt object inside the cylinder (pencil)
+Plastic – Place a nonmetallic blunt object inside the cylinder (pen or pencil)

-- Turn over engine by hand until the pencil is pushed to the top of the cylinder (valves are now closed)
+Crank – Turn over the engine by hand until the pencil is pushed to the top of the cylinder (valves are now closed)

 Use Breathable Cover

-A good quality cover not only keeps the rain, sun and debris from damaging your snowblower, it also allows the snowblower to breathe, and that’s important.
+A good quality cover not only keeps the rain, sun, and debris from damaging your snowblower but also allows the snowblower to breathe, and that’s important.

 Prepare The Body